 Note: Supplying this property for formats that do not support wrapping, for example

 - To use Avro or Protobuf, you must have Schema Registry enabled and ksql.schema.registry.urlmust be set in the ksqlDB server configuration file.
-See Configure ksqlDB for Avro or Protobuf.
+See Configure ksqlDB for Avro, Protobuf, and JSON schemas.

 - Avro and Protobuf field names are not case sensitive in ksqlDB.
 This matches the ksqlDB column name behavior.